opussf/ProgChallenges/monty_hall/README.md

 How ever the solution is done, this should be able to be run many times, gathering the output to calculate statistics at the end.

-I figure that atleast 1000 times is good.
-1 million times may be better.

 As you might imagine, an optimal solution might be best.

 Bonus for making it something that could be turned into a game, or turning it into a game.